christianspecht/blog/src/content/posts/2014-11-23-using-jquery-to-integrate-simpleleague-tables-into-jekyll-sites/index.md

 ---
-layout: post
 title: Using jQuery to integrate SimpleLeague tables into Jekyll sites
-date: 2014/11/23 18:41:00
+date: 2014-11-23T18:41:00
 tags:
 - jekyll
 - web
 - simpleleague
 ---

-When I started building [SimpleLeague](/simpleleague/) last year, I needed it to show results and league tables in an existing website, built with a PHP-based CMS.
+When I started building [SimpleLeague]({{< ref "/simpleleague.html" >}}) last year, I needed it to show results and league tables in an existing website, built with a PHP-based CMS.
 So I just used [PHP's `include`](http://php.net/manual/en/function.include.php), with [`allow_url_include`](http://www.php.net/manual/en/filesystem.configuration.php#ini.allow-url-include) enabled to load the SimpleLeague tables from a subdomain of the site's URL.

 This summer, I needed to re-think my previous approach, because I ditched the CMS and converted the whole site to Jekyll.
 I planned to keep the site running on the same server as before *(rented webspace with Apache/PHP)*, so the path of least resistance would have been to generate all pages with SimpleLeague tables as `.php` files and continue using PHP's `include`.

-But I didn't like the idea, because creating `.php` files with a static site generator has one huge disadvantage that I already noticed when I built the [project pages]({% post_url 2013-02-17-how-to-display-markdown-files-from-other-sites-this-time-in-blogofile %}): the local testing server `jekyll serve` *(or `blogofile serve` before, when I was using [Blogofile](http://www.blogofile.com/))* isn't able to display them.
+But I didn't like the idea, because creating `.php` files with a static site generator has one huge disadvantage that I already noticed when I built the [project pages]({{< ref "/posts/2013-02-17-how-to-display-markdown-files-from-other-sites-this-time-in-blogofile/index.md" >}}): the local testing server `jekyll serve` *(or `blogofile serve` before, when I was using [Blogofile](http://www.blogofile.com/))* isn't able to display them.

 So I wanted a different approach for the SimpleLeague pages: create plain HTML files with Jekyll, and load the dynamic content from a different URL via JavaScript/[jQuery](http://jquery.com/)/whatever.